doctorgu/vscode-do-find-replace/README.md

 You can use these command ids to make your own keybindings.

+### # `filterlines.replaceList`

+Implements the "Filter Lines: Replace List" command with output of replaced.
+Takes no arguments.

 ### # `filterlines.includeMatched`

 Implements the "Filter Lines: Include Line" command with output of only matched.
 Takes no arguments.